Aegisub/aegisite/source/docs/3.0/Shift_Times.html.md

 These controls decide in which direction and by how much each timestamp will be modified.

+Time
-* **Time** - How much you want to adjust each timestamp, in hours:minutes:seconds.centiseconds.
+: How much you want to adjust each timestamp, in hours:minutes:seconds.centiseconds.

+Frames
-* **Frames** - If you have video loaded, you can specify the adjustment time as a number of frames instead.
+: If you have video loaded, you can specify the adjustment time as a number of frames instead.
 Note that shifting by zero frames will snap the timestamps to the frame times without doing any shifting.

+Forward or Backward
-* **Forward** or **Backward** - controls in which direction the timestamps are adjusted.
+: Controls in which direction the timestamps are adjusted.
+{: .horizontal-wide}

 ### Affect ###

 These controls decide what lines will be processed.

+All rows
-* **All rows** - Applies the time shifting to all lines in the script.
+: Applies the time shifting to all lines in the script.

+Selected rows
-* **Selected rows** - Applies the time shifting only to the selected lines.
+: Applies the time shifting only to the selected lines.

+Selection onward
-* **Selection onward** - Applies the time shifting to the first selected line and all lines below it (in the grid).
+: Applies the time shifting to the first selected line and all lines below it (in the grid).
+{: .horizontal-wide}

 ### Times ###

 These controls decide what timestamps will be processed.

+Start and End times
-* **Start and End times** - Both start and end times of the affected lines will be modified by the given amount.
+: Both start and end times of the affected lines will be modified by the given amount.

+Start times only
-* **Start times only** - Only the start times of the affected lines will be modified.
+: Only the start times of the affected lines will be modified.
 Note that this makes the lines longer (if you shift backwards) or shorter (if you shift forwards) and can even make them have a duration of zero.

+End times only
-* **End times only** - Only the end times of the affected lines will be modified.
+: Only the end times of the affected lines will be modified.
 Note that this makes the lines longer (if you shift forwards) or shorter (if you shift backwards) and can even make them have a duration of zero.
+{: .horizontal-wide}

 Note that if a line is shifted so that its start or end time stamp would be negative, that timestamp is zeroed instead.
 This can be used to clear all